mkmenta/python-package-example/README.md

 ### Usage
 You will find an usage example [here](examples/say_hello_example.py).

+## Documentation
+This project has a documentation in *readthedocs.io* generated using `sphinx`: [documentation](https://python-package-example.readthedocs.io/en/latest/index.html).

+Find the tutorial on how it was created [here](https://python-package-example.readthedocs.io/en/latest/tutorials/documentation.html).

 ## Developing
 To install the package along with the tools you need to develop it run the following (local installation with the `"dev"` extras:
 ```